daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 For this guide we're going to create a devcontainer for PostgreSQL using a config file.
 The file is always named `devcontainer.json` with code syntax in it following the correct config specifications.
 Its a norm to keep the file in an hidden directory call `.devcontainer`

 Let's get started.
-I will use the terminal to create mine in linux PC but the commands should work fine on Mac terminal or the Windows powershell.
-You can also follow along with the GUI using any OS.
+I will use the terminal to create mine in my linux PC but the commands should work fine on Mac terminal or the Windows powershell.

+### **Step 1**: Create a Directory

-**Step 1**: Create a directory with any name of your choice and go into it.
+Create a directory with any name of your choice and go into it.
 I use the name `postgresql-playground-in-daytona` and move into the directory.

 ```bash
 mkdir postgresql-playground-in-daytona && cd postgresql-playground-in-daytona
 ```

+### **Step 2**: Create the `.devcontainer` folder

-**Step 2**: Create a hidden directory called `.devcontainer` and enter it.
+Create a hidden directory called `.devcontainer` and enter it.
 This is where our devcontainer config file will be stored.

 ```bash
 mkdir .devcontainer && cd .devcontainer
 ```

+### **Step 3**: Create `devcontainer.json` file

-**Step 3**: Now, create a file called `devcontainer.json` and paste the following code into it and then save it.
+Now, create a file called `devcontainer.json` and paste the following code into it and then save it.

 [CODE]

 Code explanation

+### **Step 4**: Create `docker-compose.yml` file

-**Step 4**: While still in the same directory, create another file named `docker-compose.yml` and paste the code below into it.
+While still in the same directory, create another file named `docker-compose.yml` and paste the code below into it.
 Save it

 ```yml
 services: